-Once the air ducts have been cleaned in your business, your technician will perform a walk through to ensure you are satisfied.
+Once the air ducts have been cleaned in your business, your technician will perform a walk through to ensure your satisfaction.
 Be sure to communicate this with the Building Engineer or Superintendent.
-He/she may have turned off the sprinkler system, the alarm system or any other equipment or mechanical systems necessary to have your air ducts cleaned.
+He/she may need to turn off the sprinkler system, the alarm system or any other equipment or mechanical systems necessary to have your air ducts/HVAC system cleaned.

 To maintain your clean air ducts, consider these helpful tips:

-Most facilities require air duct cleaning every three to five years.
+Most facilities require air duct cleaning every 3 to 5 years.
 Use springtime and the onset of allergy season as a reminder to check for dirty supply and return vent covers.
 This, and dark lines on the walls by vents, are signs that air ducts need to be cleaned.